aahawkes/powerMonitorSystem/README.md

 ### 2.1 How it Works

-##### Event-based stimulation power monitoring
+##### Monitoring shorter stimulations
-The **eventBasedTUSPowerMonitor.py** script was designed to monitor short signals at a high sampling rate.
+The **shortPowerMonitor.py** script was designed to monitor short signals at a high sampling rate.
 When the script runs, it waits to receive a trigger from the waveform generator, samples the signal once triggered, computes a root-mean-square average and stores this value.
 The script then pauses and waits for another trigger.
 When another trigger is received, the script repeats the process, overwriting the raw signal data and compiling the newly computed averages for each trigger.
 This can be repeated indefintely until the user presses the red square in the console window.
 Once the loop is exited, the script will save all computed values (described below) and timestamps to a file in the pico-python-master folder.
 While it is possible to monitor a signal different from the one defined here, this monitoring mehtod is limited by the amount of available storage on the PicoScope.
 For ultrasound pulses that are longer or that require higher sampling rates, there will be a point at which the system will not longer be able to record data and compute the average.
-If there is an error with the storage , the **TUSPowerMonitor.py** script should be used.
+If there is an error with the storage , the **longPowerMonitor.py** script should be used.

-##### Long, pulsed stimulation power monitoring
+##### Monitoring longer stimulations
-The **TUSPowerMonitor.py** script was designed to monitor longer signals at a high sampling rate, but lower than the above script.
+The **longPowerMonitor.py** script was designed to monitor longer signals at a high sampling rate, but lower than the above script.
 When the script runs, it waits to receive a trigger from the waveform generator, samples the signal once triggered, computes a root-mean-square average and stores this value.
 The script will wait for 1 more trigger, repeat the process, overwriting the raw signal data, compile and save all computed values (described below) and timestamps to a file in the picosdk-python-wrappers-master folder.
 As above, it is possible to monitor a signal different from the one defined here, but it will be limited by the PicoScope's storage capacity.
 For ultrasound pulses that are longer or require higher sampling rates, there will be a point at which the system will not longer be able to record data and compute the average.
 Our system has not be developed to monitor signals that exceed these boundaries.

 ### 2.1 How to Run & System Inputs

-##### For Event-based stimulations
+##### Monitoring shorter stimulations

-1. Download the file **eventBasedTUSPowerMonitor.py**
+1. Download the file **shortPowerMonitor.py**
 2. Open eventBasedTUSPowerMonitor.py script
 3. Update line 5 of the script to match the following path with correct username
 ```
 os.chdir(r"C:\Users\username\Miniconda3\envs\power_monitor_test\pico-python-master")
 ```
-4. Update line 19 to read the desired output Peak Negative Pressure of the ultrasound transducer
+4. Update line 19 to read the desired output Peak Negative Pressure of the ultrasound transducer.
+This will inform the user on what amplitude signal the generator will output.
 5. Lines 23-24, 54-55 will need to be updated every time the ultrasound transducer is recalibrated. *Steps on this process will be provided at the end of these instructions.*
 6. Lines 30-46 are the system variables that describe the ultrasound pulse sequence and match the inputs on the connected waveform generator.
 The variables provided in this script characterize a 300 millisecond pulse at 250 kHz with a pulse repitition frequency of 1500Hz and a duty cycle of 50%.
 The amplitude is determined by the calibrated values and reported to the user prior at the beginning of the script.
 The sampling frequency has been set to 5MHz, an appropiate sampling rate for this signal that produces a manageable amount data points for the PicoScope.**
 7. Press the Green Play Button at the top of the script

-*if attempting to monitor a different signal, enter the characteristics of the signal into script as they apppear on the waveform generator and the desired sampling rate that can be supported by the PicoScope.*

-##### For Event-based stimulations
+##### Monitoring longer stimulations

-1. Download the file **eventBasedTUSPowerMonitor.py**
+1. Download the file **longPowerMonitor.py**
-2. Open eventBasedTUSPowerMonitor.py script
+2. Open the python script in Spyder
 3. Update line 5 of the script to match the following path with correct username
 ```
 os.chdir(r"C:\Users\username\Miniconda3\envs\power_monitor_test\pico-python-master")
 ```
-4. Update line 19 to read the desired output Peak Negative Pressure of the ultrasound transducer
+4. Update line 14 to read the desired output Peak Negative Pressure of the ultrasound transducer.
+This will inform the user on what amplitude signal the generator will output.
-5. Lines 23-24, 54-55 will need to be updated every time the ultrasound transducer is recalibrated. *Steps on this process will be provided at the end of these instructions.*
+5. Lines 18-19, 51-52 will need to be updated every time the ultrasound transducer is recalibrated. *Steps on this process will be provided at the end of these instructions.*
-6. Lines 30-46 are the system variables that describe the ultrasound pulse sequence and match the inputs on the connected waveform generator.
-The variables provided in this script characterize a 300 millisecond pulse at 250 kHz with a pulse repitition frequency of 1500Hz and a duty cycle of 50%.
-The amplitude is determined by the calibrated values and reported to the user prior at the beginning of the script.
-The sampling frequency has been set to 5MHz, an appropiate sampling rate for this signal that produces a manageable amount data points for the PicoScope.**
+6. Lines 25-45 are the system variables that describe the ultrasound pulse sequence and match the inputs on the connected waveform generator.
+The variables provided in this script characterize a 40 second signal of 250 kHz with a pulse repitition frequency of 10Hz and a duty cycle of 30%.
+The sampling frequency has been set to 1.5MHz.**
 7. Press the Green Play Button at the top of the script

-*if attempting to monitor a different signal, enter the characteristics of the signal into script as they apppear on the waveform generator and the desired sampling rate that can be supported by the PicoScope.*
+*if attempting to monitor a different signal than either of the above signals, choose the appropriate script based on previously described system boundaries, and enter the characteristics of the signal into script as they apppear on the waveform generator and the desired sampling rate that can be supported by the PicoScope.*

+##### 2.3 System Outputs

+##### For monitoring both shorter and longer stimulations

 c.
 In the console, three values will be printed:
 i.
 The correct input voltage to use on the AWG to get the desired pressure